CatalinPlesu/DRICT/readme.md

 - [ ]
 ----------------------
 ### <p style="color:green">done things<p>
+- undone
     - stole the navbar and the login form from codepen XD
     - tried to steal a chat template but, failed I falied and the message window is without style
 ----------------------
 ### <p style="color:red">issues<p>
+- o css though
-- CSS is a mess
+    - CSS was mess